LilOTechGod/ReadMe-generator/README.md

 ## Description

+Creating a read me generator using the integrated terminal.
 After another challenging week of continous learning.
 I came across node which allows developers to write JavaScript code that runs directly in a computer process itself instead of in a browser.
 I found this quite difficult due to the fact that I was tranitioning into ES6.
-In order to fully understand this concept, I challenged myself by creating a read me generator using the integrated terminal.
-Not only will this provide more hands on experience which is the best way I learn but, it combines everything I've learned in the past 2 weeks into one project.
+In order to fully understand this concept, I challenged myself by Not only will this provide more hands on experience which is the best way I learn but, it combines everything I've learned in the past 2 weeks into one project.
 Every day I encounter a setback but with perseverance and motivation I over come and fascinate myself with what else can I learn!

 ## Table of Contents